 You might be wondering where you can paint.
 It’s not as difficult as you may think.
 The more you look for scenes to paint the more you will start to develop, albeit slowly perhaps, an eye for scenes that will likely lead to good paintings.

 Look around your neighbourhood, you may well be surprised at what you find.
 For instance, I found this temple gate about 300 meters from my door.
 Okay I live in Japan so you might not have a temple, but it could be a church.

 Even a cluster of ordinary buildings in the right light can look amazing.
 Such as in the scene below.
 This place is about 400 meters from my house.
 It’s quite an ugly scene in normal light.
-What you’re painting is not really the place but light and shapes.
+However, what you’re painting is not really the place but light and shapes.

 And this is another local scene near my daughter’s kindergarten.
-Once again, nothing could be more ordinary that this picture but with the right light and composition ordinary can become extraordinary.
+Once again, nothing could be more ordinary than this picture but with the right light and composition of shapes the ordinary can become extraordinary.

 2 The City